Written by Julia Thorley

 Begin at Bamburgh Castle, holding firm its position on the Northumbria coastline for centuries.
 It is built on an outcrop of volcanic dolerite, a grim rock with toughness reflected in black and grey intrusions.

 The rock is part of the Great Whin Sill, which begins at High Force Waterfall near Durham and extends to Bamburgh and out into the sea.
-You could spend a day or more simply exploring the castle and its grounds, take a tour with a guide or pick up some headphones for an audio tour.
+You could spend a day or more simply exploring the castle and its grounds, take a tour with a guide or pick up some headphones for an audio tour (members of Historic Houses get free entry).
 But this is not our purpose: we’re here for the sea.

 Take a look out from the Battery Gate to feel the power of the North Sea.
 Close your eyes and imagine defending yourself against the weather and all-comers.
 Open your eyes now, turn away and set off for the short walk south to Seahouses.
 It’s fairly easy going, so take your time.
 It’s less than four miles, so allow yourself to meander, to walk to the edge of the sea and back, explore the sand dunes and look for fossils amongst the rocks.